Father and daughter sat on bed laughing

 Building resilience in children & young people

-PUBLISHED: 8 October 2019 | LAST UPDATED: 4 October 2023
+PUBLISHED: 8 October 2019 | LAST UPDATED: 8 May 2024

 Many children and young people today spend a big part of their lives online using social media.
 Technology has made communicating easy and cheap, allowing us to get in touch with family and friends wherever we are in the world, but this also comes with risks.
-We’ve explored some of the risks of 24/7 connectivity and looked at how parents can instill resilience in their children to help them cope with the stresses of life in this digital era.
+We’ve explored some of the risks of 24/7 connectivity and looked at how parents can instil resilience in their children to help them cope with the stresses of life in this digital era.

 virtual doctor image